 How the value of the inheritance claim was assessed

 The claimants sought an award for their housing needs.
 Their case was that the deceased planned for them to move into a larger property in London with a garden and as such, sought the cost of a similar type of property.
-The court awarded a capital sum for housing of £70,950 to enable them to rent a four -bedroomed property (to allow for a live-in nanny to enable their mother to continue to work full time) whilst the children were in primary education and to rent a three-bedroomed property once the children were at secondary school (when the childcare costs would decrease).
+The court awarded a capital sum for housing of £70,950 to enable them to rent a four -bedroom property (to allow for a live-in nanny to enable their mother to continue to work full time) whilst the children were in primary education and to rent a three-bedroom property once the children were at secondary school (when the childcare costs would decrease).

 The claimants sought provision for private education.
 Their mother said that she and the deceased had discussed both children having the benefit of private education.
 The judge was not however convinced that there was an expectation for private education and as such, he deemed an award for reasonable financial provision would not include such costs in this case.